Emperor Shun: Legends

-Sima Qian claimed in Annals of the Five Emperors (五帝本紀) that Shun descended from the Yellow Emperor through the latter's grandson Emperor Zhuanxu.
-The Bamboo Annals (048) recorded the name of Shun's mother as Wodeng (握登), and Shun's birthplace as Yaoxu (姚墟).
-Wodeng died when Shun was very young.
-Shun's blind father Gusou (瞽叟, literally: "blind elder") remarried soon after Shun's mother's death.
-Shun's stepmother then gave birth to Shun's half brother Xiang (象) and a half-sister (Liènǚ Zhuàn, Ch.
-1).
-Shun's stepmother and half brother treated Shun terribly, often forcing Shun to do all the hard work in the family and only giving him the worst food and clothing.
-Shun's father, being blind and elderly, was often ignorant of Shun's good deeds and always blamed Shun for everything.
-Yet, despite these conditions, Shun never complained and always treated his father, his stepmother, and his half brother with kindness and respect.
+Sima Qian, in Annals of the Five Emperors (五帝本紀), claimed that Shun was descended from the Yellow Emperor through the latter's grandson Emperor Zhuanxu.
+The Bamboo Annals (048) record the name of his mother as Wodeng (握登), and Shun's birthplace as Yaoxu (姚墟).
+Wodeng died when Shun was young.
+Shun's father Gusou (瞽叟, literally "blind elder") remarried soon after his mother's death.
+Shun's stepmother then gave birth to his half-brother Xiang (象) and half-sister.
+Shun's stepmother and half-brother treated him harshly, often forcing Shun to do all the hard work in the family and giving him only the worst food and clothing.
+Shun's father, being blind and elderly, was often unaware of his good deeds and frequently blamed him for everything.
+Yet, despite these conditions, Shun is said to have never complained and always treated his father, stepmother, and half-brother with kindness and respect.

-When he was barely an adult, his stepmother threw him out of the house.
-Shun was forced to live on his own.
-Yet, because of his compassionate nature and his natural leadership skills, everywhere he went, people followed him, and he was able to organize the people to be kind to each other and do the best they could.
-When Shun first went to a village that produced pottery, after less than one year, the pottery became more beautiful than they had ever been.
-When Shun went to a fishing village, the people there were at first fighting amongst themselves over the fishing grounds, and many people were injured or killed in the fights.
-Shun taught them how to share and allocate the fishing resources, and soon the village was prospering and all hostilities ceased.
+According to later traditions, Shun's stepmother expelled him from the household when he was a young adult.
+Shun subsequently lived on his own.
+Traditional accounts portray Shun as possessing qualities that attracted followers and enabled him to promote cooperation among the people wherever he went.
+According to tradition, Shun's presence in a pottery village was associated with improvements in the quality of its pottery within a year.
+Tradition holds that, when Shun arrived at a fishing village, disputes over fishing grounds had resulted in violence among its inhabitants.
+According to these accounts, Shun promoted the sharing and allocation of fishing resources, after which the disputes came to an end and the village prospered.

-When Emperor Yao became old, he became distressed over the fact that his nine sons were all useless, only knew how to spend their days enjoying themselves with wine and song.
-Yao asked his ministers, the Four Mountains, to propose a suitable successor.
-Yao then heard of Shun's tales.
-Wise Yao did not want to simply believe in the tales about Shun, so he decided to test Shun.
-Yao gave a district to Shun to govern and married his two daughters to him, with a small dowry of a new house and some money.
+According to tradition, when Emperor Yao grew older, he became concerned that his sons spent much of their time engaging in wine and song.
+Yao asked his ministers, known as the Four Mountains, to propose a suitable successor.
+Yao then heard accounts concerning Shun's.
+According to tradition, Yao chose to test Shun rather than rely solely on these accounts.
+Tradition states that Yao granted Shun a district to govern and married his two daughters to him, providing a new house and money as a dowry.